knoxxs/knoxxs.github.io/_posts/11/2015-11-18-real-time-web-base-technologies.markdown

 - Both client and server can then send data to the other party at will whenever it is needed.

 The communication on the new WebSocket connection is no longer based on HTTP protocol and can be used for example for for online gaming or any other applications that require fast exchange of small chunks of data in flowing in both directions.
 To know more about why websockets 2.0 (using TCP) performs better than 1.0 (only http) follow [this](http://stackoverflow.com/questions/14703627/websockets-protocol-vs-http).

+### 5. WebRTC (peer ↔ peer)
+Transport to establish communication between clients and is transport-agnostic so uses UDP, TCP or even more abstract layers.
+By design it allows to transport data in reliable as well as unreliable ways.
+This is generally used for high volume data transfer such as video/audio streaming where reliability - is secondary.
+Both sides (peers) can push data to each other independently.
+While it can be used totally independent from any centralised servers it still require some way of exchanging endPoints data, where in most cases developers still use centralised servers to "link" peers.
+This is required only to exchange essential data for connection establishing - after connection is established server on aside is not required.

+WebRTC apps need a service via which they can exchange network and media metadata, a process known as signaling.
+It can use any of above four technologies for signaling.

 ## BOSH
 Bidirectional-streams Over Synchronous HTTP (BOSH) is a transport protocol that emulates a bidirectional stream between two entities (such as a client and a server) by using multiple synchronous HTTP request/response pairs without requiring the use of polling or asynchronous chunking.
 BOSH achieves this by avoiding HTTP polling, yet it does so without resorting to chunked HTTP responses as is done in the technique known as Comet.